ngscheurich/website/src/posts/2018-02-16-fresh-pots/index.md

 ## Technology

-I Fresh Pots pretty fast and loose, in the interest of quickly bringing it to a satisfactory level of completion and getting it out the door.
+I built Fresh Pots pretty fast and loose, in the interest of quickly bringing it to a satisfactory level of completion and getting it out the door.